keenanjohnson/keenanjohnson/README.md

 - Thrived in the high-pressure mission control of [SpaceX](https://www.keenanjohnson.com/work#spacex)
 - Built a [solar-powered house](https://github.com/keenanjohnson/house-pet) that teaches about energy usage through a playful, multi-sensory experience.
 - [Built an Alexa, voice-controlled, Lego robot](https://github.com/keenanjohnson/Paige-Turner) that can turn and read the pages of books for the visually impaired.

-You can see more about my past work [here](https://www.keenanjohnson.com/work).

 Please consider supporting me on [Ko-fi](https://ko-fi.com/W7W14VTU8) or [Github](https://github.com/sponsors/keenanjohnson) to help me fund my projects and continue to do more awesome open-source work.